 Something that is often overlooked is that happy events in life can also lead to stress – marriage, looking to move in with a partner, going to university, going abroad to work, competing in sports.
 Psychotherapy can help individuals to overcome mental blocks and achieve to the best of their ability.

-It is never too early to consult with a psychotherapist and may be the one thing that you wished that you had done far earlier.
+It is never too early to consult with a counsellor and psychotherapist, and may be the one thing that you wished that you had done far earlier.

 Health and Wellbeing – A Holistic View